FrugalX/ai_agents_ebook_draft/Chapter 3 Building a Single-Agent.md

 In simple agents, memory is often limited to short-term context: the agent remembers only what has been said in the current session.
 However, real-world agents need **persistent memory** — the ability to remember facts, interactions, or references across sessions.

-This is where frameworks like **LangChain** help: they provide structured memory management and integration with vector stores like FAISS, Weaviate, or Chroma.
+This is where frameworks like **LangChain** help: they provide structured memory management and integration with vector databases (also called vector stores) like FAISS, Weaviate, or Pinecone, which enable semantic search by embedding documents into a high-dimensional space.

-### ✅ Types of Memory in AI Agents
+### Types of Memory in AI Agents
 | **Type**         | **Scope**                 | **Example Use**                             |
 |------------------|---------------------------|----------------------------------------------|
 | Short-Term       | Session-level (RAM)       | Holding dialogue turns in a chat             |
 | Long-Term        | Cross-session (DB)        | Remembering user preferences or past queries |
 | Retrieval Memory | Embedded semantic search  | Q&A over large documents                     |

-### 🧠 Example: Short-Term Conversational Memory with LangChain (Python)
+### Example: Short-Term Conversational Memory with LangChain (Python)
 ```python
 from langchain.chat_models import ChatOpenAI
 from langchain.memory import ConversationBufferMemory